Puerto Rico Police: Federal investigations

 In September 2010, the FBI conducted raids across Puerto Rico, arresting many members of the PRPD and other local police agencies as part of Operation Guard Shack.

 A September 2011, United States Department of Justice (US DOJ) investigation found that the PRPD engaged in patterns of misconduct that violate the Constitution and federal law and that "the constitutional violations [that the US DOJ] uncovered are pervasive and plague all levels of PRPD."
 In July 2013, the Puerto Rico Police entered into an agreement with the US DOJ to implement a series of reforms.

-In June 2012, the American Civil Liberties Union has said "the [Puerto Rico Police Department] is steeped in a culture of unrestrained abuse and near-total impunity."
+In June 2012, the American Civil Liberties Union said "the [Puerto Rico Police Department] is steeped in a culture of unrestrained abuse and near-total impunity."